Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Introduction

+The Hamiltonian dynamics in HMC algorithms (including AD-HMC) are typically implemented by discrete numerical approximations such as the leapfrog integrator~\cite{leimkuhler04}.
+Since these approximations do not preserve the Hamiltonian $H$ exactly, an additional Metropolis-Hastings rejection step is imposed in AD-HMC as a correction.
+Lemma~\ref{lem:adhmc_mh_reversibility} shows that the MH corrected AD-HMC is time-reversible and hence converges.
+Theorem~\ref{thm:three} confirms that such practical discretization schemes along with the correction step also converge geometrically broadly under conditions similar to those imposed in Theorem~\ref{thm:two} for exact AD-HMC.

+A popular technique to speed up standard HMC methods is to dynamically update the covariance matrix of a Gaussian auxiliary $\bbg(p)$ with the goal~\citep{betancourt17} being to match the contours of $V(p)$ to $U(q)$.
+Motivated by the form of the AD-HMC motion evolution derived in Proposition~\ref{prop:d QP d qp}, in Section~\ref{sec:algo} we generalize this approach to propose an adaptive scheme that dynamically constructs $\bbg(p)$ as a general mixture of Gaussians that aims to approximate the target $\distribution(q)$ up to all of its the modes.
 Section~\ref{sec:expts} describes our initial numerical experiments that suggest the potential benefit of considering asymmetrical momentum distributions.
-As discussed earlier, a popular technique to speed up standard HMC methods is to dynamically update the covariance matrix of the auxiliary distribution with either the directly computed Hessian $\nabla^2U(q)$ or its approximation from the covariance of samples (see `\texttt{adapt-single}' heuristic in Sec.~\ref{sec:expts}).
-We propose an alternate adaptive scheme, `\texttt{adapt-many}', that utilises the AD-HMC algorithm to dynamically construct $\bbg(p)$ as a general mixture of Gaussians with components that provide adequate coverage of the target.
-In a three-dimensional simulated dataset example where the target $\distribution(q)$ is chosen to be full dimensional and significantly asymmetric with wide variance in $\nabla^2U(q)$, we demonstrate that the AD-HMC based heuristic significantly outperforms standard HMC with adaptively learnt Gaussian distributions.
-On a public domain Bayesian logistic regression dataset, the AD-HMC `\texttt{adapt-many}' and HMC `\texttt{adapt-single}' performs similarly.

-The `\texttt{adapt-many}' heuristic and its examples provided in Section~\ref{sec:expts} motivate the use of general auxiliary distributions and display the great potential of AD-HMC.
-An exhaustive study of the practical, versatile uses of AD-HMC is beyond the scope of this paper.
-We can be certain that additional applications for asymmetric auxiliaries will become apparent as the literature delves into AD-HMC further, and we intend to further pursue deeper exhaustive investigations along these lines.
+A three-dimensional simulated global optimization example is studied where the optimization objective has multiple local optima with widely varying regions of attraction.
+We demonstrate that the AD-HMC based heuristic significantly outperforms standard HMC with adaptively learned Gaussian distributions and motivates the use of general auxiliary distributions $\bbg(p)$ with the adaptive AD-HMC heuristic, displaying the great potential of AD-HMC.

+\commentOUT{\emph{material that should go to Sec~\ref{sec:original}} : The existing approaches crucially use the fact that under appropriate conditions on the Hamiltonian function, the Markov chains starting from any two fixed points in the state space would eventually result in iterated distributions that are (under some well-defined distributional metric) closer than the two origination points.
+Recent advances in the understanding of general Markov operators from the perspective of the optimal transport metric shed clearer light on this phenomenon, see e.g.~\cite{OLLIVIER2009810} and~\cite{joulin2010}.
+In this approach, the geometric convergence in Wasserstein metric of the Markov chain is quantified by the coarse Ricci curvature, a geometric concept that provides a second order characterization of movements in the probability measure space. }